 The Dept. of Communication Science and Disorders (CSDI) is one of eight programs within the College of Allied Health Sciences (CAHS).
-CSDI students are referred to the following websites for information on ECU's policies and procedures for filing of student grievances and complaints.
+Presently, the College is revising the CAHS Student Conduct Code.
+In the interim, the CSDI students are referred to the following web-sites for information on ECU's policies and procedures for filing of student grievances and complaints.